-4-Independence Day Holiday July

-17-Last day on which a student may drop a class for the Full Summer Session.
+3-4-Independence Day Holiday 21-Last day on which a student may drop a class for the Full Summer Session.

-17-Last day on which a student may withdraw from the University for the Full Summer Session.
+21-Last day on which a student may withdraw from the University for the Full Summer Session.

-8-End of Full Summer Session; final examinations for Full Summer Session.
-August
+August 14-End of Full Summer Session; final examinations for Full Summer Session.

-Session I - May 29 - July 2
+Session I - June 2- July 7

-29-Classes for Session I begin May

-29-Late registration begins.

-31-Last day to register or add courses for Session I.

-1-Students that withdraw from the University for Session I after this day will June receive a notation of W (Withdrawal) on their transcript in all classes (through

-1-Classes dropped after this day for Session I will be recorded as a W (Withdrawal) on the transcript (through June 21).

-- 1-Last day to drop a class without advisor approval. - 20-Last day on which a student may drop a class for Session I. - 20-Last day on which a student may withdraw from the University for Session I.
+- 2-Classes for Session I begin - 2-Late registration begins. - 4-Last day to register or add courses for Session I. - 5-Students that withdraw from the University for Session I after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through June 24). - 5-Classes dropped after this day for Session I will be recorded as a W (Withdrawal) on the transcript (through June 24). - 5-Last day to drop a class without advisor approval. - 8-Assessment of change in schedule fee begins. - 24-Last day on which a student may drop a class for Session I. - 24-Last day on which a student may withdraw from the University for Session I.

+July 3-4-Independence Day Holiday

+7-End of Session I; final examinations for Session I.

+Session II - July 9 - August 12